NUS-HPC-AI-Lab/VideoSys/docs/opensora.md

 ### Training

-You can train the video DiT model by executing the following command:
+You can train the OpenSora model by executing the following command.
+Model weights can be downloaded [here](https://github.com/hpcaitech/Open-Sora/tree/main?tab=readme-ov-file#model-weights).

 ```shell
 # train with scipt